Neoteroi/BlackSheep-Docs/docs/responses.md

-Note that, when a request handler doesn't specify a `Response` return type with type annotations, the framework checks the function's return type at each call (incurring in a small performance fee!), and automatically prepares a `Response` if necessary.
+Note that, when a request handler doesn't specify a `Response` return type with type annotations, the framework checks the function's return type at each call (causing a small performance fee!), and automatically prepares a `Response` if necessary.

 ## Functions in `blacksheep.server.responses`